Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 "DNA in nanopores" is simulated for DNA where counterion condensation and coion depletion are the key of the nanoscale pores in human cells (Ref.
 5).

+The molecular dynamics simulations are made by several models, and they are written in each of the articles.
+The figures are used which are partly in color.

 ## References ##

 1. M. Tanaka and A.Yu Grosberg, J.Chem.Phys., vol.115, 567-574 (2001).